taraamiri57/SYDE675_Project/README.md

 * Deep Learning‑Based Natural Language Processing in Radiology: The Impact of Report Complexity, Disease Prevalence, Dataset Size, and Algorithm Type on Model Performance
 * The original code for implementing the DL codes from the paper as a .pdf file: DLModels-OriginalCodePaper.pdf
 * DL Models (Paper code implementation)
-  * A python file (.py) file for implementing Neural Network models (Dense, CNN, and LSTM) on the 2 Dataset
+  * A python file (.py) file for implementing Neural Network models (Dense, CNN, and LSTM) on the 2 Dataset: Project-deepLearning-NN.py
   * Results for the Chest Dataset
     * Figures
     * .xlsx files including: